Cold Wind

-"Cold Wind" is a single by Canadian indie rock band Arcade Fire.
+"Cold Wind" is a song by Canadian indie rock band Arcade Fire.
 The song is not found on any of their studio albums.
-It was released in August 2005 via Merge Records, and was featured on the television soundtrack album Six Feet Under, Vol. 2: Everything Ends.
+It was released as a single in August 2005 via Merge Records, and was featured on the television soundtrack album Six Feet Under, Vol. 2: Everything Ends.
 The song was played live during the band's encore on June 1, 2007 at Berkeley's Hearst Greek Theatre, as the song's lyrics refer to San Francisco.

 The single was pressed on clear 7" vinyl and featured the band's cover of "Brazil" (a.k.a.
 "Aquarela do Brasil").
 The single is out of print.